Quillen cohomology of enriched operads: Background and notations

 \begin{prop} (Pavlov-Scholbach, [\cite{Pavlov}, Theorem 5.10]) Suppose that $\SS$ is a combinatorial symmetric monoidal model category such that weak equivalences are closed under transfinite compositions.
 If $\cS$ is symmetric $h$-monoidal (the acyclic part is sufficient), then the transferred model structure on $\Alg_\P(\SS)$ exists for every operad $\P$. \end{prop}

 We end this subsection by listing some base categories of interest and discussing how they adapt to the criteria mentioned above.

-\begin{examples}\phantomsection \begin{enumerate} \item The base category of most interest is the Cartesian monoidal category of \textbf{simplicial sets}, $(\Set_\Delta , \times)$, equipped with the standard (Kan-Quillen) model structure.
-The model structure on $\Set_\Delta$ is combinatorial (and hence strongly cofibrantly generated, in particular) and has weak equivalences being closed under filtered colimits.
+\begin{examples} (i) The base category of most interest is the Cartesian monoidal category of \textbf{simplicial sets}, $(\Set_\Delta , \times)$, equipped with the standard (Kan-Quillen) model structure.
+The model structure on $\Set_\Delta$ is combinatorial, with weak equivalences closed under filtered colimits.
 It admits a fibrant replacement functor given by $\Ex^{\infty} := \Sing | - | $ the composition of the realization and singular functors, and admits a functorial path data given by $(-)^{\Delta^{1}}$.
 Moreover, $\Set_\Delta$ is as well symmetric $h$-monoidal, according to [\cite{Pavlov1}, \S 7.1].
-We hence get that $\Set_\Delta$ satisfies the conditions of both two propositions \ref{p:modelonalgebras} and \ref{p:modelonalgebras1}.
+We hence get that $\Set_\Delta$ satisfies the conditions of both {the} propositions \ref{p:modelonalgebras} and \ref{p:modelonalgebras1}.

-\item The second one is the monoidal category of \textbf{simplicial} $\rR$-\textbf{modules}, $(\sMod_{\rR} , \otimes)$, with $\rR$ being a commutative ring, equipped with the standard model structure transferred from that of $\Set_\Delta$.
-As well as simplicial sets, simplicial $\rR$-modules satisfies the conditions of both two propositions \ref{p:modelonalgebras} and \ref{p:modelonalgebras1}.
-Indeed, note first that $\sMod_{\rR}$ is combinatorial, has weak equivalences being closed under filtered colimits and moreover, it is a fibrant model category (i.e., all the objects are fibrant).
-A functorial path data for $\sMod_{\rR}$ is given by $(-)^{\rR\{\Delta^{1}\}}$.
+(ii) The second one is the monoidal category of \textbf{simplicial} $R$-\textbf{modules}, $(\sMod_{R} , \otimes)$, with $R$ being a commutative ring, equipped with the standard model structure transferred from that of $\Set_\Delta$.
+As well as simplicial sets, simplicial $R$-modules satisfy the conditions of both {the} propositions \ref{p:modelonalgebras} and \ref{p:modelonalgebras1}.
+Indeed, note first that $\sMod_{R}$ is combinatorial, has weak equivalences being closed under filtered colimits and moreover, it is a fibrant model category (i.e., all the objects are fibrant).
+A functorial path data for $\sMod_{R}$ is given by $(-)^{R\{\Delta^{1}\}}$.
 It is as well symmetric $h$-monoidal, according to [\cite{Pavlov1}, \S 7.3].